British Broadcasting Company: Post Office stations

-All four of these activities require a government licence which was originally granted by the General Post Office.
+All these activities require a government licence which was originally granted by the General Post Office.

 "Electrical" post offices

-The invention of the electrical telegraph came under the control of the Telegraph Act 1869 which was based upon a law that forbade the encoding of electrical cables with messages without a licence.
+The invention of the electrical telegraph came under the control of the Telegraph Act of 1869 which was based upon a law that forbade the encoding of electrical cables with messages without a licence.
 The messages were viewed as electrical forms of a letter.
-This invention was followed by the wireless telegraph which was then placed under the Wireless Telegraphy Act 1904.
+This invention was followed by the wireless telegraphy which was then placed under the Wireless Telegraphy Act 1904.